haridas/haridas.github.com/src/articles/how-i-came-into-vim.rst

 working and learning to improve the Vim skills every day and I'm enjoying the facts that I'm using it for my project works right after the first day of my basic learning.
 When I look back I can see that I missed the Vim editor for long time.
 Any way right now I became a big fan of Vim :).
+I used Vim to type this blog entry.

 The main facts that I liked with the Vim editors while comparing with other